winder/Universal-G-Code-Sender/README.md

 <br />

 <b>1.0.8 Known issues</b>
-* The visualizer does not work on OSX.
+* The visualizer does not work on OSX. (resolved in nightly build)

 <br />